 My emotional response was easy.
 I smiled and drove off to work.
 I had no feelings at all about the letter.
 Am I just cold hearted?
 Maybe, but there is a critical piece of information that you need to know that had an important impact on my reaction: I don’t have a dog.
 My dog passed away 6 years ago.
 He used the doggy door to come in and out as he pleased.
 I loved my dog and he was very well cared for, and rarely barked.

 Did you notice the dramatic shift in your thinking/feeling when you found out I didn’t have a dog?
 Emotions are often shifted just as dramatically by new insights and new ways of thinking.
 Processing feelings is about becoming aware and intentional about thoughts and emotions and applying principals and processes to clarify our thoughts and feelings.
 This process is actually a therapeutic modality called Cognitive Behavioral Therapy (CBT) and is a mainstay of treatment here at Renaissance Recovery Outpatient in Las Vegas NV and St George UT.
 If you or a loved one is ready to put their derailed thoughts, feelings and life back on track, please reach out and call us.

 Las Vegas (702) 983-4464

-Phil Allen, Therapist Intern, Renaissance Ranch Outpatient Las Vegas Copy Right Phil Allen 2017 All rights reserved.
+Phil Allen, Therapist Intern, Renaissance Recovery Outpatient Las Vegas Copy Right Phil Allen 2017 All rights reserved.